GW-modelling-Spring2022/Course-Materials22/Assignments/HW12_WatershedModel/The_Challenge.md

 Recharge occurs at a rate of 4E-5 m/day in the leftmost 15 columns and is zero elsewhere.

 A stream extends from the left to the right boundary in row 25.
 The stream width, length, and thickness are 1.
 No flow is entering the stream (from tributaries).
-The K of the streambed is 1000 m/day.
+The K of the streambed is 1.36 × the hoirzonal conductivity of the top layer.
 The roughness is 0.04 and the slope is 0.001.
 The streambed elevation is one m below ground surface and the stage is 0.5 m.

 ET is zero in the left half of the domain.
 ET is 1E-5 m/day in the right half of the domain.
 ET occurs at a rate of 5E-4 m/day in a riparian area that extends from the left boundary to the right boundary and occupies rows 22 to 28, inclusive.
 The extinction depth is 1 m everywhere.